neelsmith/Kanones.jl/docs/src/index.md

 ## Building a parser

 Load a dataset, and build a parser from it.
+All the examples in this documentation use [the `lg-core` dataset](https://github.com/neelsmith/Kanones.jl/tree/main/datasets/lg-core) found in the `datasets` directory of the Kanones github repository.

 ```@example intro
 using Kanones, CitableParserBuilder